 What is social prescribing?

-Two social prescribing schemes that operate
+Two social prescribing schemes that operate in Lewisham are:

 This scheme is for vulnerable people aged 60+ to get connected with local services that will help them maintain their independence, safety and wellbeing.